WCS19/SharePyCrud/README.md

 This package is a Python library for SharePoint CRUD operations.
-The package is currently in development with only **read operations** implemented.
-Create, Update, and Delete operations are under development and will be added in future releases.
+The package is currently in development with only **read** and **write** operations implemented.
+Update and Delete operations are under development and will be added in future releases.

 ---